A Note for Currently Licensed Educators

 Q: What happens if my fingerprints are rejected by the CBI or the FBI?

 A: If your fingerprint card is rejected by the CBI, they will notify you via U.S. Mail by returning your fingerprint card and fee.
 If your fingerprint card is rejected by the FBI, CDE will notify you via the email address you have associated to your eLicensing account.
 In either case, you will need to follow any instruction(s) that accompanies your notification.
+A rejection is generally related to the quality of the prints and has nothing to do with a criminal history that you do or do not have.

 Fingerprints must be taken by a qualified law enforcement agency (police or sheriff's office).
 CDE will accept fingerprints taken by a fingerprinting service in another state if the fingerprint service provider has been approved by that State's Department of Justice/Bureau of Investigation.
 You may wish to call ahead to confirm that a particular law enforcement agency offers applicant fingerprinting and if they charge a fee for that service.
 Note that if they are submitting via a Livescan machine, CBI will accept them only if that law enforcement agency has an applicant fee account with CBI.
 If they do not, ask the agency to print the card from the Livescan machine for you to mail to CBI.